jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 185S Requirements for reporting platform operators and sellers: model reporting standard
 (1) This section applies when a person who is resident in New Zealand carries on a business by way of a digital platform through which a seller of goods or services may operate in New Zealand.
 (2) The person who is the platform operator must comply with all the requirements for reporting platform operators set out in the model reporting standard for digital platforms.
-(3) The seller operating on the digital platform must comply with all the requirements to provide information under the model reporting standard for digital platforms to the platform operator.
+(3) The seller operating on the digital platform must comply with all the requirements to provide information to the platform operator to enable the platform operator to comply with its requirements under the model reporting standard for digital platforms.
 (4) For the purposes of Part 11B, in the application of the model reporting standard for digital platforms,— (a) a term defined in the reporting standard and used in this Act has the meaning that it has at the time in the reporting standard:
   (b) unless the context requires otherwise, a reference to a jurisdiction in the reporting standard is taken as a reference to New Zealand: